 MSh: I keep in touch with Evgeniy Grigorievich Zinovyev.
-But with many of the participants in the campaigns, contact was lost.
+But I lsot contact with many of the participants in the treks.

 MP: Which of the Dyatlov group members did you know personally?
 Did you go with any of the Dyatlov group hikers before on other treks?
 If so, with whom?